 Can I get a mortgage when in an IVA?

-Technically, there are no reasons why someone with an IVA can't apply for a mortgage.
+But, technically, there are no reasons why someone with an IVA can't apply for a mortgage if your IP agrees.

-But, unfortunately, there are several practical issues that will make obtaining a mortgage very difficult, particularly in the current economic climate.
+However, there are several practical issues that will make obtaining a mortgage quite challenging.

 Practical Problems To Overcome